rainaime/Pandemic-Diary/server/README.md

 Here is an overview of the routes served and the corresponding HTTP status codes/response values:
 ### Session
 - `GET /check-session`: Used for checking the status of a connection; checks whether there is saved data by the caller.
-    - 200: there is an active connection; sends the username associated with the connection
+    - 200: there is an active connection; sends the username associated with the connection and the preferences this user has saved.
     - 401: there is no active connection
 - `POST /login`: Login with the `username` and `password` fields in the request body.
     - 200: the login was successful.
 Sends the username back in the response body.